 A supervised 10-week internship in the field of constitutional law in the Commonwealth Attorney-General’s Department with a $15,000 AUD scholarship.
 This Scholarship has been made possible from the Leslie Zines Endowment, established in memory of Professor Leslie Zines AO, a former Dean of the ANU Faculty of Law and one of Australia’s leading constitutional law scholars.

 The Australian National University offers a variety of scholarships to support law students at different stages of their studies.

 ANU offers a wide range of scholarships to current and future students to assist with the cost of their studies.
 The University is committed to enabling students, regardless of their background, to achieve their best at ANU and realise their potential.
 Eligibility for ANU scholarships varies depending on the specifics of the scholarship.
 Some are based purely on prior academic achievement, others are based on social equity and access principles, and some are a combination of both.

 The ANU College of Law is able to provide a limited amount of financial assistance to support student activities.
 This financial assistance is primarily offered in cases where students are undertaking activities that are connected with their law studies but for which they receive no formal credit towards a law or other ANU program.
 Funding is available for undergraduate and postgraduate coursework students.

 The ANU College of Law makes available each semester 20 x $250 text book bursaries.
-If you would like to be considered for a bursary please make an application by sending an email to the Student Administration Manager.
+If you would like to be considered for a bursary please make an application by sending an email to the Scholarships Committee.
 There is no application form, however, in your email you should state briefly why you are seeking a bursary.
 A committee will consider these statements when making their decision on the allocation of the bursaries.
 Applications close on 31 January for semester one, and 30 June for semester two.

 Summer Research Scholarships